 Beyond the immediate effects (intentional and incidental) of a drone strike, there might be longer-term harms attributable to continuous drone use that a responsible state should also aim to avoid.
 In addition to the right to life borne on an individual basis, populations as a whole arguably have a collective right to peace.
 This is a right specifically to the prospect of peace, and it would be violated in circumstances where a user of force intended to keep exposing a population to the risk of unintended harm indefinitely.
 In a certain part of the world, there might be individuals who may legitimately be targeted in a drone strike, and a drone-using state might claim that this will always be the case there.
 However, if that state thus had no intention ever to stop running the risk of causing incidental harm to any civilians proximate to a targeted enemy, this would be a failure of prospective moral responsibility.
 Even if known civilians were never intentionally targeted in drone strikes, civilians in general would to some extent be continually exposed to the physical risk of being within a descending missile’s blast range.
 And they would be indefinitely endangered further by any imperfections of drone technology (malfunctions and misfires) and/or human judgment.
 Moreover, unintended victimhood might derive also from the sheer and constant fear of being struck.
 In Pakistan, for example, the psychological harm to civilians caused by seemingly ever-present US drones has been well-documented.
 There, the collective right to peace was arguably violated by a drone-using state causing a ‘siege mentality’ among people who were made to think they could all suddenly become a victim; anyone, anywhere, anytime, and all the time.

 Where armed drones are used for counterterrorism purposes, a particular concern is that a ‘war on terror’ (akin to a ‘war on crime’) could be a violent process that goes on forever.
 If a state takes the view that neither terror nor crime can ever be entirely eliminated, the response process it engages in can become essentially one of managing a problem rather than solving or accepting it.
 The moral difficulty with this is that, as the harm resulting from violence is prima facie wrong, it can only begin to be legitimized by trading it away temporarily in favour of an expectation of a better peace emerging later.
 It is incontrovertible that violence is not always going to be a good thing, so the most basic limitation on it must be a temporal one.
 It would be morally irresponsible therefore for a drone-using state to intend that, elsewhere in the world, its own violence and exposure of innocents to risk will continue indefinitely.
-A responsible approach would be for that state instead to commit to ceasing its violent problem-solving efforts within a finite period (e.g. until such time as pre-defined and realistic success or failure criteria have been met).
+A responsible approach would be for that state instead to commit to ceasing its violent problem-solving efforts if pre-defined success or failure criteria have been met within a limited time period.
+Beyond that period, any further such efforts would need to be freshly justified and authorised.

 Responsibility to military personnel